danielgak/rust-exercises/NOTES.md

 - When code calls a function, the values passed into the function (including, potentially, pointers to data on the heap) and the function’s local variables get pushed onto the stack.
 When the function is over, those values get popped off the stack.
 - `string` literals are treated as inmutable hardcoded values so then can be stored in the stack. `String` is the mutable datastructure so it's stored in the heap.
 - `String::from` requests the memory it needs from the memory allocator at runtime, but the droping it's managed by **rust ownership**
+- languages with **garbage collection** has a dedicated proeccess that keeps track of and cleans up memory that isn’t being used anymore
+- in languages without garbage collection, memory removal it's done manually thogh `allocate` and `free`
+- when pointers are shared, there exist a known issue as `the double free error` that can lead memory corruption, which can potentially lead to security vulnerabilities.
+This is also avoided by **rust ownership**

 ### Ownership